 Indian Spiced Cauliflower & Potato Curry (Aloo Gobi) is a popular Indian vegetarian side dish originating from the North Indian Punjab region cooked with onions, tomatoes, and a blend of spices.

-It is a staple dish made in most Indian homes, and you will find it in every restaurant menu.
+It is a staple dish made in most Indian homes, and you will find it on every restaurant menu.
 It is easy to make on the stovetop or in the pressure cooker.
 It takes only a few minutes to cook and can be enjoyed with naan or paratha.

 This recipe can be made in different ways, like dry, semi-dry, or gravy versions.
 Today I have shown the dry version in this blog post.
-Another important thing to note is cooking times for potato and cauliflower are different.
+Another important thing to note is cooking times for potatoes and cauliflower are different.
 So follow the instructions to get a make perfect aloo gobi.

-Today I am sharing how to make homemade aloo gobi with soft-cooked aloo (potatoes) and slightly crunchy gobi (cauliflower) in both Instant Pot and Stovetop Pan version.
+Today I am sharing how to make homemade aloo gobi with soft-cooked aloo (potatoes) and slightly crunchy gobi (cauliflower) in both Instant Pot and Stovetop Pan versions.
 Also, check my Air Fryer Aloo Gobi recipe.

 Why You'll Love this Instant Pot Aloo Gobi Recipe